BY LAWS OF THE RED RIVER RIFLE AND PISTOL CLUB

 (C) To remove money from the savings account for other than redeeming shares of stock shall take the vote of at least two members of the Executive Committee.

 SUSPENSION OR EXPULSION

-(A) Any Officer or member may be removed by a two-thirds vote of the members in good standing present at any regular or special meeting called for this purpose.
+(A) Any Officer or member may be removed by a majority vote of the members in good standing present at any regular or special meeting called for this purpose.
 No vote on suspension or removal may be taken unless at least ten (10) days notice by registered letter or in person by either the President or Vice President shall have been given to the member of the reasons for his or her removal and of the time and place of said meeting.
 At such meeting the member in question shall be given a full hearing and have a chance to defend their actions.

 (B) Any Officer has the authority to immediately suspend a member when he or she believes the club range and/or other members are in or could be in immediate danger.
 At such time the officer will retrieve the members badge and key.
 The officer will notify the President and a hearing will be scheduled with the offending member, current officers and any witnesses within 30 days.

 (C) Charges against an Officer or member may be preferred by any member in good standing.
 They shall in writing clearly stating the facts relied upon and accompanied by all affidavits or exhibits which are to be used in their support.
 Such charges shall be filed with the Secretary, who will immediately notify the President.
 The President will call a meeting of the Executive Committee to hear the charges.
 The Secretary will give at least seven (10) days notice of the meeting to each Executive Committee member, and to the accuser and the accused.
 Notice shall be in writing or Email and will include a true copy of the charges and of the supporting affidavits and exhibits.